Estecka/mc-Variants-CIT-wiki/Module-Types.md

 # Purpose-made modules
-These modules were designed around specific use cases and item types.
-They can still be used on any item, so long as it provides the required component.

-## Module: `axolotl_variant`
-Derives the variant id from the color of an axolotl in a bucket, and optionally its age.
-Target components and data vary with the version of Minecraft.

-Colours available in vanilla are: `lucy`, `wild`, `gold`, `cyan`, `blue`.
-All are in the `minecraft` namespace.

-If a baby model is missing the module will fallback to the adult model of the same colour.

-Example variant ids:
-- `minecraft:lucy` Default for all ages.
-- `minecraft:lucy_baby` Default for babies.
-- `minecraft:lucy_adult` If `adultSuffix` is set to `_adult`.

-### parameters
-- **`adultSuffix`**: *Optional, defaults to an empty string*.
-- **`babySuffix`**: *Optional, defaults to `"_baby"`*.

-## Module: `custom_name`
-Derives the variant from the `custom_name` component.

-The name itself is used as the variant, with illegal characters being either removed or converted:
-Uppercases are converted to lowercases, accents are stripped off, spaces '` `' are converted to underscores '`_`', and all other invalid characters are completely removed.

-E.g: "Épée de l'End" -> `minecraft:epee_de_lend`

-Special formatting, such as colour and boldness, are ignored.

-> [!TIP]
->
-> This historical module type a has very limited set of options.
-It is easily replicated though [`component_data`](#component_data) which will give you access to Regex matching and substitutions.

-### Parameters:
-- **`specialNames`**: *Optional, Maps Strings to Identifiers.* Lets you hardcode some associations between names and variant ID, instead of letting the module compute them automatically like above.
-(This parameter is a relica from older versions, and will not be required in most cases.)

 ## Module: `durability`
 Uses the item's remaining durability as variant.
 The module will use the closest model whose value is greater than or equal to the item's durability.